mojtabashokrian/DRL-Navigation-P1/README.md

 1. One can imagine an action dependent learnable discount factor.
 The same analysis applies and we only need to change the `DFQNetwork` to have a separate linear layer for each action.
 This broadens the scope of strategies the agent can achieve.
 2. What would happen if the `DFQNetwork` was deep?
 It is not clear what meaning of this would be.
 The analysis in above does not apply (as far as we can see), meaning that nonlinear combination of multihorizon is not associated to a more complicated discount function.
 Still, it is of theoretical interest to be investigated.
 Another interpretation of what has been done above and could be done with multilayer `DFQNetwork` is that we are doing a certain kind of *hierarchical RL* by combining multihorizons strategies in a nonlinear way.
-3. Vanilla `DQN` seems to be doing a good job, trains in fewer episodes but also trains faster (in real-time) than other models due to its simplicity.
+3. Vanilla `DQNetwork` seems to be doing a good job, trains in fewer episodes but also trains faster (in real-time) than other models due to its simplicity.
 But it could be improved using a variety of improvements all implemented in Rainbow DQN such as:
     - [Prioritized Replay](https://arxiv.org/abs/1511.05952): To learn from important experience that may get lost as the memory is finite, we add `|delta_t|` (the absolute value of TD error at timestep `t`) to the `SARS` tuple and order by `|delta_t|` the probability of their selection.
 To avoid zero division we need to add a decay term `eps` to all `|delta_t|`.
 We can also move along a spectrum of unifrom-prioritized sampling by introducing a hyperparameter `0 <= a <= 1` and taking the probability to come from `p_t**a=(|delta_t|+eps)**a`, i.e. `P(t)=p_t**a / sum_t p_t**a`.
 When `a=1`, this is the pure prioritized sampling and when `a=0` it is the usual uniform sampling.
 Finally, as our distribution is no longer iid, we need to change the learning rule and multiply the learning rate by `1/N * 1/P(t)` where `N` is the replay buffer size.
     - [Dueling DQN](http://proceedings.mlr.press/v48/wangf16.pdf): We know that `Q(s,a)=V(s)+A(s,a)` where `V` is the state value function and `A` is the advantage function.
 The *state* value function by definition do not differ across actions.
 Therefore the idea is to estimate them as they are easier to estimate and then try to approximate the difference across actions which is the advantage function.
 The implementation is best summarized in the following picture:   ATTACH PICTURE HERE  More details can be found in the paper.
 For example, we want to make sure that our estimation of `V,A` is such that `max_a Q(s,a) = V`.
 To ensure this *indentifiability* of `V`, it is better to use `A - max_a A` instead of just `A` in the last addition module above.
 An even better solution is to use `A- mean(A)` as it would force the advantage to only move as fast as the mean instead of compensating for maximum.
 When acting, we would only need to evaluate the max in the advantage stream as it is the only of the two streams dependent on action and we are confident enough that always `max_a Q(s,a) = V`.
 Further, it should be noted that in Dueling DQN, the Q-value is essentially updated for all actions as they share information in `V` and `mean(A)`, instead of just one action like in DQN.
 As the `action_size` grows, the outperformance of Dueling DQN also grows, as the advantage stream makse sure that noise cannot abruptly change the policy when scale of gap between `Q(s,a)`s for all `a`, is much smaller than the scale of `Q(s,a)` itself.
     - [Double DQN](https://arxiv.org/abs/1509.06461): When it comes to picking the target, DQN picks the max of the target network Q-values.
 This could result in overestimation as we have not yet gathered enough information (esp. at the beginning of training).
 So instead, we could choose the best action according to our local DQN, and then evaluate the target DQN at that action.
 Hence we are using a different set of parameters (the local DQN) to select the action from the parameters used to evaluate it (the target DQN).
 This results in stability and avoids the explosion of Q-values.
 A small change in the code where we select `next_action_values` in `agent` can be performed to apply this algorithm.

-4. Using the above approaches, we could try to beat the record of vanilla `DQN` in solving the environment in as few episodes as possible, but also try to reach the highest possible score; we only went up to score 16 as the agents were beginning to show signs of destabilization.
+4. Using the above approaches, we could try to beat the record of vanilla `DQNetwork` in solving the environment in as few episodes as possible, but also try to reach the highest possible score; we only went up to score 16 as the agents were beginning to show signs of destabilization.